 Key prevention strategies for CDI are outlined in the APIC implementation guide.
 They focus primarily on judicious antimicrobial use, environmental cleaning, and preventing transmission using basic infection prevention and isolation precautions (Table).
 Early

 identification of suspected or diagnosed CDI is a first step to preventing spread of the disease.
-Adherence to recommendations for contact precautions, hand hygiene, and antimicrobial stewardship can help to break the chain of CDI transmission throughout hos-pitals and other healthcare facilities.
+Adherence to recommendations for precautions, hand hygiene, and antimicrobial stewardship can help to break the chain of CDI transmission throughout hos-pitals and other healthcare facilities.

 “The updated guide from APIC provides practical, evidence-based strategies for surveillance and elimination of CDI.”